Wiels

-Wiels is a contemporary art centre situated in Forest, in the Brussels Capital Region, Belgium in a former brewery.
-The centre opened in 2007.
+WIELS is a contemporary art centre in Forest, a municipality of Brussels, Belgium.
+The centre opened in 2007 in the former Blomme building, which belonged to the Wielemans-Ceuppens brewery.
 It has three exhibition platforms with a total exhibition space of 1,800 m2, an auditorium, studio workshops for artists-in-residence, and a café/foyer and bookshop in the former brewing hall.
-Wiels has no collection, instead putting on temporary exhibitions by national and international artists.

-Wiels hosts nine artist-in-residency studios, for which it receives hundreds of applications every year.

-For its tenth anniversary in 2017, Wiels organized a group exhibition called The Absent Museum, a reference to the incorrect assumption that Wiels is an art museum.
+WIELS has no collection, instead putting on temporary exhibitions by national and international artists.
+It hosts nine artist-in-residency studios, for which it receives hundreds of applications every year.
+For its tenth anniversary in 2017, WIELS organised a group exhibition called the Absent Museum, a reference to the incorrect assumption that WIELS is an art museum.